Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions: Introduction

 The interesting observation in \cite{Mi1, Mi3} is that, in every family of elliptic curves investigated, the largest lower order term in $A_{2,\mathcal{E}}(p)$ which did not average to zero had a negative average.
 While there were some families with a lower order term of size $p^{3/2}$ (and thus Michel's bound is sharp), in all those families such terms were on average zero.
 There were many families with a lower order term of size $-m_{\mathcal{E}} p$ for some $m_{\mathcal{E}} > 0$.
-While these terms are too small to influence the main term, they yield corrections of size the reciprocal of the logarithm of the conductors (which is the natural spacing between zeros near the central point); explicitly, they increase the $1$-level density by Thus for small conductors the effect of the negative bias $-m_{\mathcal{E}}p$ is to increase the bounds for the average rank in families.
-While the amount of the increase is too small to explain the entirety of the observed excess rank phenomenon (see \cite{DHKMS1, DHKMS2} for an explanation through the excised orthogonal ensemble), it is in the right direction and it is fascinating that the bias is always in the same direction.
-Of course, the families investigated are very special (they are ones where the Legendre sum can be computed exactly so that the second moment can be fully determined), and thus may not be truly representative.
-We present some of this evidence in Table \ref{table:ellcurvedata}.
+While these terms are too small to influence the main term, they yield corrections of size the reciprocal of the logarithm of the conductors (which is the natural spacing between zeros near the central point); explicitly, they increase the $1$-level density by and thus break the universality of the main terms and lead to lower order terms depending on the arithmetic of the family.